INFORMSJoC/2022.0274/README.md

 ## Replicating

-To replicate any of the results presented above, run the main program in the relevant folder.
+To replicate any of the results presented above, put all the data files and the relevant code under the same folder and run the main program.